CarineJackson1/shields-up-cybersecurity-response/README.md

 ## 📚 Project Overview

-In this cybersecurity simulation, I responded to a ransomware attack on AIG by analyzing threat intelligence alerts from the Cybersecurity & Infrastructure Security Agency (CISA) in collaboration with the FBI and NSA.
+In this cybersecurity simulation, I responded to a ransomware attack on AIG by analyzing threat intelligence alerts from the Cybersecurity & Infrastructure Security Agency (CISA), in collaboration with the FBI and NSA.

 I developed tools to:
 - Parse & interpret CISA JSON threat alerts